huynhtuan17ti/UnsupervisedLearning-JigsawPuzzle/README.md

 # UnsupervisedLearning-JigsawPuzzle
 Implementation of paper "Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles"
+## Install